junxit/us-congress-bills-110/bill.md

     >     - **(A)** identify the individual with respect to whom the statement applies;
     >     - **(B)** set forth the circumstances representing the permitted basis for the filing of the substitute statement in lieu of the oath or declaration under subsection (a); and
     >     - **(C)** contain any additional information, including any showing, required by the Director.
-    > - **(e)** *Making required statements in assignment of record* An individual who is under an obligation of assignment of an application for patent may include the required statements under subsections (b) and (c) in the assignment executed by the individual, in lieu of filing such statements separately.
+    > - **(e)** *Making required statements in assignment of record* An individual who has assigned rights in an application for patent may include the required statements under subsections (b) and (c) in the assignment executed by the individual, in lieu of filing such statements separately.
     > - **(f)** *Time for filing* A notice of allowance under section 151 may be provided to an applicant for patent only if the applicant for patent has filed each required oath or declaration under subsection (a) or has filed a substitute statement under subsection (d) or recorded an assignment meeting the requirements of subsection (e).
     > - **(g)** *Earlier-filed application containing required statements or substitute statement* The requirements under this section shall not apply to an individual with respect to an application for patent in which the individual is named as the inventor or a joint inventor and that claims the benefit of an earlier filing date under section 120 or 365(c), if—
     >   - **(1)** an oath or declaration meeting the requirements of subsection (a) was executed by the individual and was filed in connection with the earlier-filed application;